hegdeashwin/hegdeashwin/README.md

 * Einstein's special and general theory of relativity

-* Protecting wildlife with AI
+* Nature inspire and protecting wildlife with AI

-* Nature inspired AI

 ## Achievements